Beyond Multi-Token Prediction: Pretraining LLMs with Future Summaries: Related Work

+Finally, regarding SemFormer~\citep{yin2024semformer}, beyond its BoW-style supervision, its central idea is to introduce special planning tokens that are trained to predict a latent embedding of the future sequence, encouraging planning.
+While conceptually related, it applies future supervision only at designated planning tokens and relies on auto-encoding objective to learn future embeddings.
+In contrast, our approach requires no special planning tokens, enforces future-summary alignment at every position in the sequence through auxiliary heads, and learns future embeddings via the ReverseLM, yielding a fundamentally different supervision signal.

-Leveraging reverse, or right-to-left, order during training has shown empirical benefits across multiple learning paradigms.
+\paragraph{\textbf{Leveraging the right-to-left signal.}} Leveraging reverse, or "right-to-left", order during training has shown empirical benefits across multiple learning paradigms.
 The Belief State Transformer (BST) \citep{hu2024belief} employs dual forward and backward encoders to predict both the next token after a prefix and the previous token before a suffix.
 This bidirectional training encourages the model to form a compact belief state, though it does not explicitly address teacher forcing.
 In contrast, our FSP-RevLM incorporates a reverse model with a different objective: mitigating dependence on teacher forcing.
 While trained on standard left-to-right sequences, FSP-RevLM aligns the forward model’s embeddings with those of a reverse model, effectively distilling the reverse order into the forward language model.
-Another related approach, Meet-in-the-Middle (MiM) \citep{nguyen2023meet}, jointly trains forward and backward models with shared parameters and employs an agreement regularizer to align their output distributions.
-Our method differs in two key aspects: (1) we perform distillation with the reverse model rather than parameter sharing, and (2) we avoid the somewhat impractical assumption required by MiM that the forward and reverse output distributions must match exactly.